sfc-gh-dchaffelson/openflow-regulatory-reporting-demo/custom_processors/PrepareRegulatoryFile/BUILD.md

 The NAR contains only the processor code.
 Dependencies (lxml, signxml, cryptography, pyzipper) are installed by OpenFlow from PyPI when the processor is first loaded.

+## OpenFlow on SPCS: External Access Integration Required

+If deploying to OpenFlow on Snowpark Container Services (SPCS), you must configure an External Access Integration for PyPI access.
+Without this, the processor will load onto the canvas but will not show properties, and OpenFlow Runtime logs will show "Failed to download dependencies for Python Processor".

+See [01_SNOWFLAKE_SETUP.md](../../setup/01_SNOWFLAKE_SETUP.md) for External Access Integration setup.

 ## Upload to OpenFlow

 1. Open OpenFlow in web browser